 Real-life examples of consumer rights group litigation cases

-To help you better understand consumer rights, and how group litigation can help hold large corporations accountable for illegal practices, here are some notable cases: *:
+To help you better understand consumer rights and how group litigation can help hold large corporations accountable for illegal practices, here are some notable group action cases:

 In the UK, thousands of consumers who bought these vehicles are pursuing group litigation.
 They believe they were misled by false advertising promising low emissions and eco-friendly performance.
 Claimants seek compensation for financial losses, including diminished vehicle value and higher running costs.